 25th anniversary for the CAMP!

-The Center for American Music Preservation (CAMP) was established to help preserve mainly historical American vocal music
+The Center for American Music Preservation (CAMP) was established to help preserve historical American music from the past

 The CAMP needs your support

-You can help support this website by ordering this limited edition CD
+You can help support the CAMP by ordering this highly-rated CD.

 "Farewell Father, Friend and Guardian" --